Higher priority jobs

 If there is a job found and it has an Emergency priority then the priority of the current job is checked.
 If the current job is an Emergency then nothing is done.
 If the current job is anything else, the priority needs to increase to an Emergency to match the previous job.

-To add another level of checking, as notifcation to the advisor, a question is displayed informing the advisor that a priority change is required.
+To add another level of checking, as notification to the Operator, a question is displayed informing the Operator that a priority change is required.
 If they continue, the priority will be upgraded accordingly.